 • Is there a clear focal point or composition?

-• Do some parts come forward and some fall back?
+• Which parts come forward and fall back?

 I tend to have a spray bottle of water and a rag handy for this stage.
 I work on a dry surface and try things to finish the painting.
 If I can see straight away that it’s wrong it gets wiped off and I’ll try something else.